Bernard-Dugas/r.diag/README.md

  well, a VgridDescriptors package compatible with the current GEM v4+ model version has to be available.
 Furthermore, to generate the two cdf2xxx executables, the NetCDF (v3 or v4) and UdUnits v2 library packages also have to available.
-These in turn require the hdf5, dl and z libraries (if NetCDF v4 is used) and the expat library (for UdUnits v2).
-The current configuration assumes that the NetCDF v4 package is used.
+These in turn require the hdf5, dl, and z libraries (if NetCDF v4 is used) and the expat library (for UdUnits v2).
+The current configuration assumes that the the NetCDF v4 package is used and that the netcdff library is provided as a SSM bundle that also points to the UdUnits2 necessary components.
+And that all of the other libraries are 'system' shared object items.

  Most of the code available here is written in FORTRAN (and a lot of it is still in F77).
 As a consequnce of this, the conversion tool